Last Updated on 1 November 2021

 No matter what you call them… your customers, clients, consumers or participants – they are all Guests when they visit your location.
 Being a great host to those visiting your location is no different from entertaining friends and neighbors at your house.

-While we do think about details when planning a big event at home, as restaurant and retail owners, we and our teams need to be a great host to Guests every day.
+While we do think about details when planning a big event at home, as restaurant and retail owners, we and our teams need to be great hosts to Guests every day.

 Here is our guide to being a great host to Guests – from preparation and during to after your event.